LtbLightning/bitcoin-utils-flutter/README.md

 # bitcoin_utils_flutter
-A simple flutter package for converting xpubs and xprvs to different versions.
+A flutter package for converting xpubs and xprvs to different versions.

 ## How to Use